Nagendra1997/dummypy/README.md

 pymesibo.start()
 pymesibo.wait()
 ```
-That’s it - you are now ready to send/receive your first real-time message!

 **3. Sending Messages**

-To send messages, we will use send_message real-time API for which we will need destination user, message id and message itself.
+To send messages,you can use send_message real-time API for which you will need destination user, message id and message itself.

 Invoke the following function from your code to send a text message
 ```python